akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 :::

 ::: warning
-If you cannot access the Attribute's page or if you cannot add a new attribute, it is probably because you do not have the role permission to. not.
-Please refer to [Manage your user roles](/articles/build-your-user-roles.html).
+If you cannot access the attribute page or if you cannot add a new attribute, it is probably because you do not have the role permission to.
+Please refer to [Manage your user roles](/articles/build-your-user-roles.html) to learn more about roles.
 :::

 ## Validation for the different attribute types